 You may interpret the rhythm in a different way, which is perfect.
 Employ whatever way helps to keep track of the beat and tempo.
 Learning is easier with a collection of reference points.

 Finally, here's my interpretive breakdown of the four measures:

 1 2 3 4 1 / 2& 3 4 1& 2 3 / 4&1& 2 3&4& (1)

 //// / --//--// ----/----(/)

-Also, instead of using numbers to identify the rhythm, a sound may be quicker to hear the beat.
+Also, instead of using numbers to identify the rhythm, we can play a sound.
 It's easier to remember the phrase if we can quickly hear it.
 We can play it as fast or slow as we want, to get a sense of the phrase.

 Together, these phrases may feel like an incomplete rhythm pattern, since only three phrases appear, waiting for the fourth to make a bar.
 It's interesting that even with our strong downbeats, the music can seem incomplete, until we satisfy our sense of timing with another rhythm, based on a bar of 4 in this instance.

 Notice that measure barlines, | |, demark an equal duration of measured time.
 However, notes travel along this musical 'sidewalk' in meaningful phrase groups, unaware of barlines.
 This sense of rhythm is beyond written measures.